cooked/cooked.github.io/_posts/2022-10-03-zephyr_os_trinamic.md

 Interfacing with the TMC via SPI is pretty straightforward.

-Pay attention to limit the maximum speed to 1MHz (TBC!!!)
+**SPI speed** is set to 1MHz to be on the safe side, but can be increased up to 4MHz, according to the datasheet.
-{: .notice--warning}
+{: .notice--info}

 ``` bash
 &spi2 {